If you’re confused about who you should — and shouldn’t — tip when you travel, take a number. You’re hardly the only one.

 Who should get a tip when you travel?

 He’s seen this in Minnesota, which is one of a few states that mandate minimum wage for wait staff.
-“Many diners continue to tip the standard 15% to 20%, assuming wait staff still receive significantly less than the prevailing minimum wage and are depending on gratuities to supplement the traditional shortfall,” he says.
+“Many diners continue to tip the standard 15 percent to 20 percent, assuming wait staff still receive significantly less than the prevailing minimum wage and are depending on gratuities to supplement the traditional shortfall,” he says.
 In effect, they’re overpaying for their meals.
 (Related: Should you tip your flight attendant?)

 Your attitude is important — if you want a tip